VISIT OUR ART STORE ▶

 Tips for Safely Peeling Off Masking Fluid

-Peeling it reveals crisp, clean edges.
-It's so satisfying!
-This is great for things like windows, glints on water, or clean lettering.
+Peeling reveals crisp, bright, untouched paper beneath.
+This method is perfect for windows, reflections on water, sharp highlights, and clean lettering.

 After peeling